 Step 1.
 Get Windows File Recovery from the Microsoft Store.
 Type “Windows File Recovery” in the Search box and select “Run as administrator”.

 Step 2.
 Type a command based on the example and press “Enter” to recover files.
-To recover the folder “Test” from the formatted F: drive (NTFS) to E: drive, type:
+To recover the folder “Test” from formatted F: drive (NTFS) to E: drive, type:

 winfr F: E: /extensive /n \Test\